5beans/chunkyfunk/README.md

 # chunkyfunk

 After having put in considerable effort in amassing the ins and outs of these files, I had a laugh when I thought: klepto's generosity.
 In this repo are configs and supporting scripts and whatnot that comprise the wicked functionality of my Debian desktop, which is a Lenovo laptop.

+I run Debian Trixie (currently testing) with a Liquorix kernel and the openbox window manager.
+From a login tty I run startx and auto login as the following line is in ~/.profile:
+ [ "$(tty)" = "/dev/tty1" ] && exec startx

 My current partition scheme is as folows, as you can see, I do not employ a SWAP partition: